Legoland Florida – tickets, prices, rides, what to expect

 Image: Legoland.com

-The Water Park has changing rooms, and it is mandatory to be dressed in swimwear.
+The water park has changing rooms, and it is mandatory to be dressed in swimwear.

 Legoland Florida rides

-All rides offer a parent swap facility.
+All rides offer a parent swap facility, making it easier for families to enjoy the park together.

 One day or two days at Florida Legoland